danintexas/AutomationFramework/README.md

 - Edge

 ## Planned ToDo List:
-- Fix LogCleaner if a file is locked
 - Smoke Test for RumbleOn -> Classifieds
 - Shouldly implementation
 - Check POP3 email account for required email
 - Direct checks on entered data in the database that is entered during testing.
 - Built in API endpoint testing.
 - Built in API stress testing.
-- Ability to run CI/CD in headless mode

 Special shout out to David for mentoring me through this and providing great feedback!